advance100/doc_webpack/library-and-externals.md

-You developed a library and want to distribute it in a compiled/bundled versions (in addition to the modularized version).
+You developed a library and want to distribute it in compiled/bundled versions (in addition to the modularized version).
 You want to allow the user to use it in a `<script>`-tag or with a [[amd]] loader (i. e. `require.js`).
 Or you depend on various precompilations and want to take the pain for the user and distribute it as simple compiled [[commonjs]] module.

 ## configuration options

-webpack has three [[configuration]] options that are relevant for that use cases: `output.library`, `output.libraryTarget` and `externals`.
+webpack has three [[configuration]] options that are relevant for these use cases: `output.library`, `output.libraryTarget` and `externals`.

 `output.libraryTarget` allows you to specify the kind to the output.
-I. e.
-CommonJs, AMD, for usage in a script tag or as UMD module.
+I.e. CommonJs, AMD, for usage in a script tag or as UMD module.

 `output.library` allows you to optionally specify a name of your library.